Microsoft Pragmatic Rust Guidelines with Claude

 For what I understood, here is what happen when starting a conversation

-.claude/skillsdirectory at the beginning of each conversation.
-The Claude Code System has already scanned this directory and provided Claude with a list of available skills. - Claude receives a prepared list - In its system instructions, there is a
+1. The skills are already indexed.
+Claude does NOT browse the .claude/skills directory at the beginning of each conversation.
+The Claude Code System has already scanned this directory and provided Claude with a list of available skills.

-SKILL.mdat startup - It never reads the entire contents ofSKILL.mdfiles before we ask something.
-It just see the short description.
-This is why its content is important. - Invoking the skill - When Claude decides to use a skill (based on its description), it use the Skill tool with the name of the skill.
-That’s when the entire contents of
+4. Invoking the skill.
+When Claude decides to use a skill (based on its description), it use the Skill tool with the name of the skill.
+That’s when the entire contents of SKILL.md are injected into the conversation.

-SKILL.mdare injected into the conversation. - Applying the instructions - Once the skill is invoked, Claude sees all the detailed instructions from
+5. Applying the instructions.
+Once the skill is invoked, Claude sees all the detailed instructions from SKILL.md and have to follow them for the task at hand.

 So the flow looks more or less like this:

-- Start of conversation → Claude knows the names/descriptions of the available skills.
+• Start of conversation: Claude knows the names/descriptions of the available skills.

-- Rust task requested → Claude sees that ms-rust corresponds → It invokes the skill.
+• Rust task requested: Claude sees that ms-rust corresponds, it invokes the skill.

 File Organization